 He fought battles, organized strikes, lived in constant threat of bodily harm but he fought for fairness, for principle, for rights, which in those days meant one paid sick day per year and one paid holiday, their choice of either Christmas or Easter at home with their family.

 I’d heard this story from others but never from him, never with such ache in his voice and never through the hungry minds of the tour guides at the Boott Mill.
 They sat at his feet, this Master of Tale, hearing his story first-hand.

 I wished that my child had been old enough to witness, to understand that greatness and courage stood before her.
 I wished her to know that this grandfather (who bought her every toy she ever looked at) once fought for a cause he believed in.
 I wished her to understand the impact he made on so many lives in ways that profoundly mattered.

 And for the first time I understood who he was.
 Beneath the persona of irresistible charm, inside the brilliant mind who lectured everywhere from Holy Cross to the University of Moscow, there lived a man born from struggle, a defender from Hitler and greed, a man who had to Anglicize his name in order to feed his family.
 He was my protection from the deplorable.

 And it was best not to know where his mind went to when he tranced.

-He died a few days short of eighty nine, a life well lived.
+A few days short of eighty nine, his well lived life ended.
 The Lowell Historical Society gave us CDs of his recorded interviews.
 Not even a Wikipedia entry graces a man such as my father.
-Before he passed he wished he had financially provided for us.
+Before he passed he wished he had better provided for us.

 I never said what an honor it is to be your child.
-Your granddaughter is teaching the underprivileged now, making a difference in the world.
+Your granddaughter is teaching the underprivileged now, making a difference.
 You have provided well for us, Dad, because you left us the genes that we carry.